jspresso/sjs-doc/generated/SJSdocFront.md

 + **allowed next element** : `actionMap, secondaryActionMap`
 + **Jspresso** : `BasicMapViewDescriptor`

-A map is a view that displays a map and allows to bind to longitude and latitude coordinates taken from its model.
+A map is a view that displays a map and allows to bind to arbitrary markers and routes content taken from its model.